 In short: all companies working with OKRs, still use and monitor KPIs as well.
 So it is not about either / or.
 It is more about understanding what the differences are.
 Tricky thing is, sometimes this question comes up within management before or during implementing OKRs.
 It can be a signal of mistrust against the „new“ OKR methodology.
 Sometimes, the real question is: „apparently we are doing quite well to run our business with KPIs, so why do we need OKRs?“

 KPIs are great to handle and monitor mid- or long term effects.
-KPIs are mostly used within your annual OKRs or your yearly strategy targets, however you name it.It requires many initatives to stimulate a KPI in the long run.
+KPIs are mostly used within your annual OKRs or your yearly strategic targets.It requires many initiatives to stimulate a KPI in the long run.
 Take customer satisfaction rate for example.
-It´s a rather long term KPI and a single initative like embedding a new QuickStart Manual into a product might pay into it, but the measurement lags at least one or two quarters.
+It's a rather long term KPI and a single initiative like embedding a new QuickStart Manual into a product might pay into it, but the measurement lags at least one or two quarters.